Methodist local preacher: Women as local preachers

 Methodism has always acknowledged and valued the ministry of women, a Wesleyan influence going back to Susanna Wesley herself.
 In early British Methodism, a number of women served as local preachers (the heroine of George Eliot's Adam Bede is represented as one).
+The Methodist Church of Great Britain recognizes Mary Bosanquet-Fletcher (1739-1815) as the first female Methodist preacher.
 Methodism itself was subject to schism giving rise, in England, to several Methodist connexions including the Primitive Methodists and the Bible Christians as well as the majority Wesleyan Methodist Church.
 The separated denominations went much further than the Wesleyans in making use of women as local preachers and as ordained ministers.
 In Wesleyan Methodism from 1803, women were restricted to addressing women-only meetings.
 This restriction meant that women preachers in Wesleyan Methodism found it increasingly difficult to exercise their ministry and even though in 1804 the Wesleyan Conference was very short of male preachers, it would not sanction the use of women.
 Some women, such as Sarah Mallett, however, ignored this ban.
 From 1910 the blanket ban was repealed, and from 1918 on, Wesleyan Methodism recruited and deployed women local preachers on exactly the same basis as men.
 When Methodist Union in England took place in 1932, the ordination of women in the separated denominations ceased until 1971, but the equal status of women as local preachers continued.